WalterPlinge

 133 Posts

 Thanks Ed!
-I've been here for a bit but I don't post as often as I'd like Been using some Tenyo in paid shows, been interesting.
+I've been here for a bit but I don't post as often as I'd like Smile Been using some Tenyo in paid shows, been interesting.
 Some practice required!

 -- superpixels / victor / banana wizard --